SAhmadUmass/zendeskclone4/makingRESTendpoints.md

 • Decide the resources you will expose via your REST API.
 For example:
   – /tickets for Ticket CRUD (Create, Read, Update, Delete).
   – /users (if you need a formal user management endpoint).
-  – /auth (optional, if you want custom routes for authentication—though Supabase’s built-in auth may suffice).
+  – /auth (optional, if you want custom routes for authentication—though Supabase's built-in auth may suffice).

 • Confirm which fields each resource needs (e.g., title, description, priority for tickets).